 Born in Manitoba, Spier earned a BA in Interior Design from the University of Manitoba and began her professional career as an interior designer for a Winnipeg architect.
 She worked with a number of theatre groups as a set and costume designer and then worked at the MANITOBA THEATRE CENTER.
 Spier moved to Toronto after her first feature, THE MOURNING SUIT, working as an assistant art director for the CBC.
 Spier was awarded the DGC Lifetime Achievement Award in 2009.

-Spier’s recent credits include BLACK MIRROR for director Jodie Foster; the television series 11/22/63, directed by Kevin McDonald and the upcoming Lone Sherfig directed THE KINDNESS OF STRANGERS.
+Additional credits include BLACK MIRROR for director Jodie Foster; the television series 11/22/63, directed by Kevin McDonald, and David Cronenberg’s CRIMES OF THE FUTURE.